 Manufacturing is where raw materials, such as metal and plastic, are transformed into finished goods on a large scale.
 There may be several steps and different parts from a variety of manufacturers involved in creating the final product.
 Eventually, the finished product is sold to wholesalers, who in turn sell them to retailers, who in turn sell them to us.

 You’ll receive real-life training from experienced staff within your workplace, and be visited regularly by a specialist NLTG Tutor.
 Your Tutor will support and guide you throughout your Apprenticeship, making sure you develop the skills needed for your job role.
-As part of your Apprenticeship, you will need to complete a Maths and/or English qualification at Level 1 (ie Grade D/3) if you do not already have these qualifications.
-Depending on your Apprenticeship, you may also need to study an ICT qualification.
+As part of your Apprenticeship, you will need to complete a maths and/or English qualification at Level 1 (e.g. GCSE Grade D/3 equivalent) if you do not already have these qualifications.
+You may also need to study an ICT qualification.
 Your NLTG Tutor will provide you with support and guidance.

 I have recently completed my Level 2 Performing Manufacturing Operations Apprenticeship at Motordrive, who specialise in competitors FIA motorsport seats.
 My job role involves general manufacturing, foaming and covering of seats, preparing seats for mounting, cutting foam and fabric and attending shows and expeditions.
 My Apprenticeship provided structure and focus to my learning.
 I've developed business awareness, a range of skills and have knowledge of manufacturing process.
 I would recommend an apprenticeship because it has benefited me both personally, and at work and it can open doors for the future.

 for help and guidance about what options are available to you